YakshaLang/YAMA/proposals/0003_syntax_sugar_for_loop.md

 ## Conclusion

-Iterators are deferred for now.
-Above are valid use cases and additionally these new syntax sugars can help avoid mistakes with `while` loops.
+Iterators/Ranges are deferred for now.
+It would be better to come up with a generic `Iterator` approach for these.

+At the moment I thionk endless loops and simple foreach style loops should be implemented.